 Where do I go to register for a class or event that I want to sign up for?

 How do I keep up to date with what is going on?

-The CLL webpage on the Fourth Presbyterian Church website (www.fourthchurch.org/cll) also has full information on our classes and teacher biographies.
+• This website (www.fourthchurch.org/cll) has full information on our classes and teachers.

 • CLL classroom announcements are read at the beginning of each class to highlight what is coming up.

 For more information about the Center for Life and Learning, contact Annette Mileski (312.981.3386), Director of the Center for Life and Learning.